haydenbleasel/stripe-migrate/README.md

 ## Notes

 I highly recommend testing this with a Test Mode account first as you can delete all test data and start again.
 Once you're happy with the results, you can run it against your Live Mode account.
 Also, this tool does not migrate anything not mentioned above.
 I take no responsibility for any data loss or corruption.

+## Known Issues

+- Stripe rate limits API requests to 100 per second.
+This tool does not currently handle this, so you may need to run it multiple times to migrate all your data.
+- Can't migrate overdue subscriptions.
+This is because the Stripe API doesn't allow you to create a subscription with a past due date.
+You'll need to manually deal with these.